Silver (video game)

-Silver is an action role-playing video game for Microsoft Windows, Dreamcast and Mac OS X, released in 1999.
+Silver is an action role-playing video game for Microsoft Windows, Dreamcast and Mac OS, released in 1999.
 The game was produced by Infogrames initially for Windows, and later for the Dreamcast.
 The story focuses around a young warrior called David and his quest to retrieve his wife from the clutches of the villain Silver.
 On his journey he gains a number of followers and visits many different landscapes.
 The game sold over 400,000 copies.

 Silver features polygonal 3D characters drawn against a pre-rendered 2D background.
 The character design is inspired by manga/anime culture.
 The battle system of Silver is notable for being completely real-time, as opposed to many similar light role-playing games, which usually have turn-based combat.
 The player may choose any character in the adventuring party to control, and the rest of the characters are handled automatically by AI.
 The story focuses largely on collecting eight magic orbs representing different elements: Fire, Ice, Health, Earth, Acid, Lightning, Time and Light.
 Each orb is located at an area themed around the orb, and the player may use the collected orbs to cast different kind of spells against enemies.

 The game was distributed with PCs sold by Tiny Computers, a computer company based in England and founded in 1990 which went into administration in 2002.
 Silver was re-released in 2012 on GOG.com and in 2017 on Steam with added support for macOS and Linux.